dreth/tfm_uc3m/README.md

 **All features** are available when using this method.

-Given docker is installed, the app can be launched by running the following lines of code.
+Given docker is installed, the app can be launched by running the following command.
 This will pull the container from Docker hub and run the application:

 ```bash
 docker run -it -p 3838:3838/tcp dreth/tfm_uc3m:latest